Estimate Time6 min

 What is your business worth?

 In some cases the value of your businesses’ tangible assets may be readily understood—a retailer, for example, is likely to have a majority of its assets as inventory and showrooms.
-But often, intangible assets such as intellectual capital, reputation in the market, internal talent, and existing vendor or partner relationships can add significant worth.
+Often, intangible assets such as intellectual capital, reputation in the market, or partner relationships can add significant worth.
 “In fact, in many industries, intangibles make up most of a business’s value,” Thornock notes.

-Getting a valuation that considers all your business’s tangible assets, intangible assets, and liabilities in the context of the wider market can be complicated and can require professional assistance.
-But getting an accurate valuation is worth it.
-An expert valuation will show you how you compare to your peers and may influence how attractive you are to buyers.
-It also may lead you to reconsider the timing of your succession plan, if the value of the business is so high that it’s out of reach for your chosen successor—or is too low to support your future financial goals.
+Getting a valuation that considers all your business’s tangible assets, intangible assets, and liabilities in the context of the wider market can be complicated and can require professional assistancebut worth it.
+An expert valuation will show how you compare to your peers and may influence how attractive you are to buyers.
+It may also lead you to reconsider the timing of your succession plan, if the value of the business is so high that it’s out of reach for your chosen successor—or is too low to support your future financial goals.

 What will the transition mean for your financial plan?